Inventory Rules

 For the first inventory rule, we will prioritize warehouse locations with most inventory.

-• Filter: We will choose “Warehouses” in the “Facility group”, excluding stores to maintain inventory levels for faster-shipping orders.
+Filter: We will choose “Warehouses” in the “Facility group”, excluding stores to maintain inventory levels for faster-shipping orders.
 We will also use the Proximity filter, setting the distance to 250 miles.
-This rule expands the facility lookup to include all warehouses within a 250-mile radius of the customer’s location, ensuring if a nearby warehouse is available, we can reduce the shipping cost.
+This rule expands the facility lookup to include all warehouses within a 250-mile radius of the customer’s location, allowing us to reduce shipping costs if a nearby warehouse is available.

 For the second inventory rule, we will prioritize warehouse locations with most inventory.